-Without actual zone wiring or EOL resistors connected, the keypads of the system will not display the "Ready" message.
+Without actual zone wiring or EOL resistors connected, the keypads in each partition of the system will not display the "Ready" message.

-- 2. Power up the system temporarily by plugging the AC transformer (previously wired to the control) into a 120VAC outlet. - 3.
-Busy Standby (Alpha keypads) or dl (Fixed-word keypads) will be displayed.
+- 2. Power up the system temporarily by plugging the AC transformer (previously wired to the control) into a 120VAC outlet. - Busy Standby (Alpha keypads) or dI (Fixed-word keypads) will be displayed.

-After approximately 1 minute, the green "READY" LED (or "POWER" LED on some types of keypads) should light, and the words READY ENTER CODE (Fixed-word keypads), or SYSTEM READY (Alpha keypads) should be displayed.
+After approximately 1 minute, the green "READY" LED (or "POWER" LED on some types of keypads) should light, and the word READY (Fixedword keypads), or DISARMED...READY TO ARM (Alpha keypads) should be displayed.